 Community Care and Community Care Inform are examining how evidence informs important areas of practice.
 In the latest instalment, David Shemmings and Yvonne Shemmings look at disorganised attachment

 Disorganised attachment refers to momentary behaviours displayed by children if they find themselves in anxiety-provoking situations into which an abusive caregiver enters.
 Because they don’t know what to do, they experience what American academic Mary Main called “fear without solution” and end up behaving in bizarre ways, albeit only for a few seconds.
 Older children display disorganised attachment behaviours when they contemplate attachment-related scenarios involving caregivers.
-The condition is predictive of maltreatment, not merely correlated with it.

 In some parts of the media, social workers and other professionals involved in safeguarding children are either portrayed as woolly-thinking do-gooders or as interfering busy-bodies.
 While social work – like all professions – has its share of procrastinators, the perceived failings around child protection are not necessarily the fault of the professionals, but as a result of gaps in our knowledge about the signs and causes of abuse.